Over 1200 acres are groomed each night at Vail

 . . .with groomed runs off of almost every major lift.
 You can find the grooming report on line or there are printed maps daily at the Lionshead, Vail Village and Golden Peak bases.

-Here is the list of what Vail calls their “special grooms.”
+Here is the list of what Vail calls their “signature grooms.”

 • Monday – Riva Ridge